snwfog/ppar/README.markdown

-Concordia University Capstone 2013
-===

-Active Record Library
+# PeerPen Active Record

 ## Description
 PPAR (PeerPen Active Record) is an active record library inspired by Rails' active record pattern built from scratch in order to accomodate the evaluation criteria of the Capstone project 2013.
-PPAR does not depend on database, but on annotation that are placed inside of the model.
-PPAR satisfies *most* of the commonly used interface of the active record pattern.
-Furthermore, PPAR is lazy loaded, and uses optimistic offline locking.
+PPAR does not depend on database, but on annotation that are placed inside of the active record pattern.
+Furthermore, PPAR is lazy loaded, and uses model.
+PPAR satisfies *most* of the commonly used interface of the optimistic offline locking.
 Therefore, it imposes a few default fields that must be present in the database, and these are `id`, `created_at`, `updated_at`, `etag`, and `semaphore`.